eslamtamim/FcisArchive/README.md

 # FcisArchiveBlazor

-*be careful, there is no appsettings.json.
+-be careful, there is no appsettings.json.
-*add it yourself
+-add it yourself